svetlyo81/godot-nemo/README.md

 ## On the dangers of AI

 I think the main danger of using AI in games is reproducing copyrighted material.
 This can happen without AI too and anyone can sue anybody for anything.
-In a real world game application you may want to query the LLM with the user prompt to detect mentions of copyrighted material and use depth maps and img2img to control image generation.
+In a real world game application you may want to query the LLM with the user prompt to detect mentions of copyrighted material and use img2img to control image generation.
 There is also concern that some users may become attached to fictional AI characters and consequently be manipulated by them to do something or be exploited in some way.

 I don't have actual experience in any of this, also I'm not responsible for others but with all the controversy surrounding AI I felt that I should at least mention it.
 Again, with more than 50% of humans believeing either/both that the Earth is flat and that there's an invisible man watching them from the sky at all times personally I consider humans to be the danger at this time.
 They're more likely to do somebody harm than admit they're wrong about something.
 I wish it was a joke but beware the dangers.